cerner/terra-toolkit/docs/guides/UpgradeGuide-v5.0.0-part1.md

 This document will provide information on what changed from terra-toolkit 4.x to 5.0.0.
 This included dependency, functionality and technical changes that impact how you should use the terra-toolkit module.
 See Part 2 for step-by-step upgrade changes.
 See Part 3 for webdriver.io test changes.

-**NOTE: The information in Part 1 is extremely important to understand before attempting start the changes outlined in Part 2 and Part 3.
-Be sure to read first.**

 ## Webpack Configuration

 ### Configuration Changes